ajayraghuwanshi/aj-test/readme.md

-Please read this file carefull
+Please read this file carefully